DLR-SC/prov2neo/README.md

 **Note: Project status is WIP, expect breaking changes!**

 ## Known Limitations :traffic_light:
-- `prov2neo` does not support PROV bundles yet.
-See #6 for implementation progress.
+- `prov2neo` does not support the import of PROV graphs that miss some node definitions!
+(See #7 for progress.)
-- `prov2neo` does not support multivalued properties yet.

 ## Installation